Zadig: Plot summary

 While wandering on the banks of the Euphrates, Zadig encounters a hermit reading "the book of destinies".
 Zadig makes a vow to accompany the hermit for the next few days on the condition that he won't abandon the hermit no matter what he does.
 The hermit claims that he will teach Zadig lessons in life; in one such incident, the pair go to an opulent castle and are treated generously.
 The lord of the castle gives each of them a gold piece before sending them off.
 After leaving, Zadig finds that the hermit has stolen the gold basin that the lord allowed them to wash in.
 Afterwards, they visit the house of a miser and are treated somewhat rudely by the servant and are pushed to leave, but the hermit gives the servant the two gold pieces from the lord and gives the miser the gold basin he stole.
 The aim, he tells Zadig, is that the hospitable man at the castle will learn not to be as ostentatious and vain, and the miser will learn how to treat guests.
-They then arrive at the simple home of a retired philosopher who welcomed the travelers in.
+They then arrive at the simple home of a retired philosopher who welcomes the travelers in.
 The philosopher talks of the fight for the crown in Babylonia, revealing that he wished Zadig had fought for the crown not knowing that Zadig is one of his two guests.
 In the morning, at dawn, the hermit wakes Zadig to leave.
 To Zadig's horror, the hermit sets fire to the philosopher's home.

 In the last encounter, Zadig and the hermit stay with a widow and her young nephew.
 After their stay the boy accompanies the travelers to the bridge by the widow's orders.
 At the bridge, the hermit asks the boy to come to him.
 He then throws the fourteen-year-old into the river drowning him, as he claims that Providence tells that he would have killed his aunt within a year, and Zadig within two.
 The hermit then reveals his true identity as the angel Jesrad, and opines that Zadig, out of all men, deserves to be best informed about Fate.
 Jesrad states that wickedness is necessary to maintain the order of the world and to ensure that good survives.
 Nothing happens by chance, according to the angel: Zadig happened upon the fisherman to save his life, for example.
 Zadig should be submissive to Fate, he continues, and should return to Babylonia, advice which he follows.
 (This passage is based on one of the suras of the Quran (Sura 18 (Al-Kahf), v.
 65–82), when Moses follows a mysterious character, endowed with great knowledge, through his journey.)